The Tuck Standard - Quality Craftsmanship and Warranty

 D. Polymeric Sand Joints (Flexible Application)

-Commonly Used for: Pavers and Driveways.
+Commonly Used for: Pavers, Driveway blocks, and like materials.

 • Flexibility: Polymeric sand hardens like grout but remains semi-flexible to absorb ground movement.